 Surprised and actually interested, despite whatever issue he'd had with Mikah, the man listened and processed whatever bits of information and evidence she offered.
 The only thing Mikah held back was Emkir's counter-hacking attempt.
 Mostly because she didn't want the man to know how ineffective Emkir was.
 After the story, the man said he wasn't the one who'd "acquired" Jocelynn's passage and Mikah asked him how he'd bought his?
 In answer, the investigator actually pulled his Ident out and opened it so she could see several things.
 First, he had an expense account from the IMoJ to let him pay for things like lodging and passage.
 Second, she could see the history of purchases of High Passage for that voyage and the previous two before it.
 So, that was proof positive it wasn't him.

-When Aiden said Mikah wanted it kept under wraps for the moment, Fesic told Aiden he wanted it to compare the hit to the training targets the simulator was offering, to see if it matched any of those.
+When Aiden told Fesic Mikah wanted it kept under wraps for the moment, and Fesic said he only wanted it to compare the hit to the training targets the simulator was offering?
+To check if it matched any of those?
 That would suggest the "hit" was fake and caused by the software.
 It would also have been shown by the diagnostics Fesic had run, but Aiden didn't know that.
-Neither did Mikah, and so she OK'd handing over the data to Fesic when Aiden explained to her the reason given.
-Still, Fesic ran his new tests and found the hit was much larger than anything the simulator was throwing at them because it was largely designed to train against pirates and raiders.
+Neither did Mikah.
+When he said that, Mikah OK'd handing over the data to Fesic.
+Then, Fesic ran his new tests and found the hit was much larger than anything the simulator might throw at them.
+It was largely designed to train against pirates and raiders.
 To be complete, Fesic handed a report of his findings over to Aiden.

 At 6am that morning, Aiden's alarm clock woke him and he rushed through parts of his daily routine so he could get to the bridge and relieve Mikah.
 Freed from her shift by 7am, Mikah moved to the galley to grab caff and a snack before showering, dressing and gearing up.
 By the time she hit the shower, Zimzod was going through his morning routine and so was Rol.
 Rol would soon be out and cooking for everyone.
 By 8:30 am, everyone was awake and eating or had finished breakfast and moved on to other interests while waiting for the emergence alarm to go off.